 - Six-week internship which must be completed by the end of the 3rd semester, by February 28th of the year, and not by the start of lecture courses in March!
 Further information on the internship is available here and in the examination regulations.

 During the second phase, you will reinforce your economic, psychological and methodological expertise with a focus on aspects of digitization.
-In addition to coursework in psychology and digitization management, you will complete modules on digitization methods.
-Furthermore, you can choose from the “Marketing” and “Human Resources” focus areas.
-You can also complete three of eight economics modules in the “Management profiling” elective area.
+In addition, you will acquire knowledge and skills in the field of consumer psychology as well as industrial and organizational psychology.
+In the elective area "Profiling Business Psychology and Management" you can also take three of ten modules in business psychology and economics.
 You will apply the expertise you have gained in a practical organizational context during a business psychology project-based module.
 The degree program concludes with a Bachelor’s thesis on a business psychology-related topic.